SergiGuasch/sergiguasch/labs/week4/Lab4/Lab Titanic approaches - feature engineering.md

 ![Matrix_Correlation_Heatmap](https://github.com/SergiGuasch/sergiguasch/blob/main/labs/week4/Lab4/Corr.jpg)

 As note, it is noticed that, due to it hasn't been used for this EDA any kind of model supervised (logistic regression, smote, etc.), it has not been necessaru to do the train-test-split, so it hasn't been split the data between the independent and the dependent variable.
 In case to apply the model, it would be necessary to apply as a target variable the column 'Survived'.

+2. **Review a random samples of 5 notebooks:**

+- any feature engineering or feature wrangling methods which you have seen?

+- did they impute any missing values?

+- what about scaling methods for numerical variables?

+- what about encoding categorical variables?

+- any evidence of overfit or sampling bias ?